 - Freshly ground black pepper, to taste

 - Optional: 1/2 teaspoon caraway seeds

 - 1 cup applesauce (with cinnamon, if desired)

 - 3/4 cup apple juice (or chicken stock or water)

 - Optional Garnish: 1 tablespoon fresh chopped parsley

 - Optional Garnish: 1 tablespoon fresh chopped dill

 - Heat the oven to 350 F.

-- Lightly grease a shallow 2 1/2 to 3-quart baking dish.
+- Lightly grease a shallow 2 1/2 to a 3-quart baking dish.